Moral Stories - Online Reference Kids

 The little old man was so moved; he had to fight back tears.
 Only two precious dolls were in the shoebox.
 She had only been angry with him two times in all those years of living and loving.
 He almost burst with happiness "Honey," he said, "that explains the doll, but what about all of this money?
 Where did it come from?"
 "Oh," the little old woman said, "That's the money I made from selling the dolls."

-Marriage Stories: How to stay young after marriage?
-Happy marriages, Happy married
+Muslim Marriage Stories: How to stay young after marriage?
+Importance of Marriage in Islam

 As they met the first one, who was old man, and asked him for a solution, he referred them to his brother saying, 'You may find a solution with him because he is older than I am.'